Punta Gorda, Belize: Transport

 Punta Gorda Town from Fisherman's Pier.

 Punta Gorda is the main point of transportation for people visiting the Toledo district and the offshore southern cayes.
 There is a small airport which serves domestic flights from Maya Island Air and Tropic Air.
 James Bus Line is based in Punta Gorda and offers a regular service to points north, such as Independence, Dangriga, Belmopan, and Belize City.
 Water taxis offer daily crossings to Puerto Barrios and twice weekly service to Livingston in Guatemala.
 Unlike the purpose-built water taxis plying the routes between Belize city and the northern cays, the services from Punta Gorda are provided by small, open boats.
 Punta Gorda will have railway lines to Dangriga and Belize City that are currently in the feasibility study being conducted by CRECG.

 Health care

 The town is served by Punta Gorda Polyclinic, as well as a few private doctors.

 Education

 Punta Gorda is served by 3 primary schools: St. Peter Claver School, Bethel Seventh Day Adventist School, and Punta Gorda Methodist School.
 It also has one high school, the Toledo Community College, and the Punta Gorda campus of the University of Belize.

 Notable people

-Notable people from Punta Gorda include paranda musician Paul Nabor, Belize's "Queen of Brukdown", Leela Vernon and Destiny Wagner, Miss Earth 2021, the first Belizean woman to win the Miss Earth title.
+Notable people from Punta Gorda include paranda musician Paul Nabor, Belize's "Queen of Brukdown", Leela Vernon and Destiny Wagner, Miss Earth 2021, the first Belizean woman to win the Miss Earth title, and the first to win any of the Big Four beauty pageants.